 - pulmonary hypertension, high blood pressure in the blood vessels of the lungs

 - polycythaemia, excess number of red blood cells

 This syndrome may affect adolescents and adults with certain congenital heart defects that were repaired later in life or were never repaired.
 However, it can also occur in newborns born with pulmonary hypertension.

 Basically, Eisenmenger syndrome is a sign that the blood isn’t flowing correctly from the left to the right side of the heart.
 Left untreated, it can cause blood clots, stroke, and kidney failure.

-Treatment usually depends on the symptoms and involves: medications to decrease pulmonary hypertension, supplemental oxygen, and sometimes phlebotomy (removal of blood to reduce the excess number of circulating red blood cells).
+Treatment usually depends on the symptoms and involves medications to decrease pulmonary hypertension, supplemental oxygen, and sometimes a removal of blood to reduce the excess number of circulating red blood cells (phlebotomy).

 This is a rare disease that primarily affects children and can cause inflammation in the blood vessels in the hands, feet, mouth, lips, and throat.
 It also produces a fever and swelling in the lymph nodes.
-Scientists aren’t sure yet what causes it.
-However, it can affect the heart and blood vessels in about one in five children who have it.
+Researchers aren’t sure yet what causes it.

-A heart murmur is a “whooshing” sound made by blood circulating through the heart’s chambers or valves, or through blood vessels near the heart.
-Sometimes it’s harmless, but other times it may signal an underlying cardiovascular problem.
+A heart murmur is a “whooshing” sound made by blood circulating through the heart’s chambers, valves, or through blood vessels near the heart.
+Sometimes it’s harmless.
+Other times it may signal an underlying cardiovascular problem.

 Heart murmurs may be caused by congenital heart defects, fever, or anemia.
 If a doctor hears a heart murmur in a child, they’ll perform additional tests to be sure the heart is healthy.
 “Innocent” heart murmurs usually resolve by themselves, but others may require additional treatment.